blujedis/komo/CHANGE.md

 # Changes

+## 01/24/2020

+- Don't warn in console of missing element for virtual hook fields.

 ## 01/21/2020

 - Fix issue where some inputs allow enter key to submit form which causes issues for onBlur or onChange handlers.